LastDemon99/IW5-Survival-Reimagined/README.md

 - The mod allows you to switch between servers and game types without any inconvenience other than changing the language to English.

 # <a name="how-to-use"></a>How To Use
+If you enter a server that has the mod you will not have to do anything.
-- Unzip the rar file at `%localappdata%/plutonium/storage/iw5/`.
+1. Unzip the rar file at `%localappdata%/plutonium/storage/iw5/`.
 (You can press `windows + r` and paste the path)
-- In the console type `fs_game mods/survival` and then type `vid_restart_safe` to load the mod.
+2. In the console type `fs_game mods/survival` and then type `vid_restart_safe` to load the mod.
-- Load DSR navigate in `Private Match -> Game Setup -> Load Recipe From Disk -> Survival -> Ok -> ESC -> Start Game`.
+3. Load DSR navigate in `Private Match -> Game Setup -> Load Recipe From Disk -> Survival -> Ok -> ESC -> Start Game`.

-- If you enter a server that has the mod you will not have to do anything.
-- If you find it difficult to load the mod you can also directly download and use the Survival Loader.
+The new version will have a new format to facilitate future updates.
+If you have already installed the previous version you should delete the following files:
+- %localappdata%/plutonium/storage/iw5/survival_config.cfg`.
+- %localappdata%/plutonium/storage/iw5/maps/mp/gametypes/survival.gsc
+- %localappdata%/plutonium/storage/iw5/lethalbeats
+- %localappdata%/plutonium/storage/iw5/mods

 # <a name="download"></a>Download
 - Mod files: [IW5_SURVIVAL_REIMAGINED](https://github.com/LastDemon99/IW5-Survival-Reimagined/releases/download/iw5-mp-survival-v3.0/IW5-Survival-Reimagined.rar)